"

 Procedure Adaptation

-• Prone positioning preferred → separates loops of bowel.
+• Prone positioning preferred – Separates bowel loops and enhances visualization of mucosa.

 Exposure Factors & Technical Considerations